 Terminologies and how they influence the way we think

 Terms such as radical, extremist, fundamentalist, Islamist, and political Islamist have been thrown around lately as platitudinous buzzwords that have lost any concise definition.
 On one hand, “radical” Muslims are moulded out by Judeo Christian and antitheist intellectuals as an abhorrent, conservative and backwards force that is out of trend with the current moral and societal norms (which is oxymoronic by definition).
 On the other hand, we have Muslims that disappoint to have even a basic understanding of Islamic fundamentals and doctrines being portrayed as moderate Muslims and playing the role of depicting the average Muslim and Islamic belief to the non-Muslim masses.

 One then undoubtedly does not need any explanation as to why such a thing would be disastrous to enlightening people about the true teachings of Islam.
-Degeneracy and kufr are normalised in homes of cultural and generally irreligious Muslims either in the name of “Sufi mysticism” which is purported to be the orientalist’s wet dream—an exotic, peace-loving, pacifistic, accepting (of everything) and generally “progressive” belief that endorses bestial coexistence with lax and negligible fundamentals.
+Degeneracy and kufr are normalised in homes of cultural and generally irreligious Muslims either in the name of “Sufi mysticism” which is purported to be the orientalist’s wet dream—an exotic, peace-loving, pacifistic, accepting (of everything) and generally “progressive” belief that endorses coexistence devoid of principles.

 Islam is sermonised after being shapeshifted into a Frankenstein of irreconcilably unorthodox beliefs that are designed to diminish the role of the true Islamic essence in lieu, replacing it with hedonistic spiritualism accompanied by a warped interpretation of core Islamic scriptures.
 The normal Muslim is gaslighted into making concessions of fundamentals by politicians that assume an illegitimate moral high ground with no objective justifications.